A Beginner’s Guide to Buying, Selling, Using and Mining Litecoin:

 The first step in using Litecoin is to create a cryptocurrency wallet.
 A wallet is the cryptocurrency equivalent of a bank account--think of a secure, locked vault in the basement of a bank.

 Litecoin is unique from many currencies in that it has immensely practical, everyday uses.
-To be sure, its value is derived from its price, which has been soaring lately.
+To be sure, its value is derived from its price.
 Those who want to invest and trade in cryptocurrencies would do well to pay attention to Litecoin.

 However, it can also be used for more common things like buying clothes, apparel, food, and drinks.
 Some have even used Litecoin to purchase flights.
 There are a whole host of website that use cryptocurrencies like Litecoin as their preferred payment method.